Profile: Intel Corp (INTC.O)

 Internet of Things Group

-The Company's IOTG segment includes platforms designed for Internet of Things market segments, including retail, transportation, industrial, and buildings and home use, along with a range of other market segments.
-In addition, IOTG focuses on establishing an end-to-end architecture that captures actionable information for consumers.
-The Company's Intel Quark processors include the Intel Quark SE SoC, and the Intel Quark microcontrollers D1000 and D2000.
+The IOTG segment includes platforms designed for Internet of Things market segments, including retail, transportation, industrial, video, buildings and cities, along with a range of other market segments.
+The IOTG focuses on an end-to-end manageable architecture that captures actionable information resulting from connected things.
+The Company's platforms include SoFIA 3G-R SoC, the IOTG product with an integrated modem and connectivity; Next-generation Intel Atom processor family, and seventh generation Intel Core processor family.

 2200 Mission College Blvd